 A vision screening, while important, is not the same thing as an eye exam.
-Our best dating app for transgender, Dr. Edward Soss, wants you to understand the importance of having a yearly comprehensive eye exam and why there is more to it than simply testing your vision.
+Our Sunset District optometrist, Dr. Edward Soss, wants you to understand the importance of having a yearly comprehensive eye exam and why there is more to it than simply testing your vision.
 An eye exam is a thorough checkup of your overall eye health.
 You will be screened for such common visual concerns as nearsightedness, farsightedness, astigmatism, and presbyopia.
 But in addition, you will be tested for eye diseases like glaucoma, cataracts, and macular degeneration and the key parts of your eyes- such as your eyelids and eye muscles- will be examined to determine if there are any abnormalities that need to be addressed.

 What many people don’t realize, also, is that an eye exam can be helpful to your overall health too.
 The blood vessels in your eyes offer valuable clues to what is going on elsewhere in your body.
-Our best dating app for transgender may be able to detect the possibility of high blood pressure, high cholesterol, or diabetes during the course of a routine eye exam.
+Our Sunset District optometrist may be able to detect the possibility of high blood pressure, high cholesterol, or diabetes during the course of a routine eye exam.
 It is obvious, therefore, that a complete eye exam is of much greater value to your than a mere vision screening.
 Why not call us today and schedule an appointment?